“HP's Spectre x360 revs up -- and keeps its place among the best 2-in-1s.”

 Should you buy it?

 Yes.
-The HP Spectre x360 13 remains a great looking, well-built, and competitive convertible 2-in-1 in the very comfortable 13.3-inch size.
+The HP Spectre x360 13 remains a great looking, well-built, and competitive convertible 2-in-1 in the very comfortable 13.3-inch size — and given the pending release of the newest version, it can be had at some bargain prices.
 It’s easy to carry around and thin enough to be useful as a tablet, and its excellent performance, great battery life, and snappy keyboard makes for a very pleasant and productive workday.